Why I Decided to Do a PhD and How I Managed to Enjoy It In the Process

 Daria Levina

-A few years ago, I decided to start a full-time PhD at the European University Institute in Florence, Italy.
-For many people, it did not seem like an obvious choice.
-Why would someone quit a promising career in international arbitration and join academia?
+A few years ago, I decided to pursue a full-time PhD at the European University Institute in Florence, Italy.
+For many, it seemed like an unconventional choice.
+Why would someone leave a promising career in international arbitration to join academia?

-In this post, I talk about five reasons for why I decided to do this and why for me, it was 100% worth it.
+In this post, I’ll share five reasons why I made this decision and why, for me, it was absolutely worth it.

 1. I wanted to get back control over my time